underscore95/Spark/docs/Entity Component System.md

 You can add a component to your entity using `auto& comp = Spark::Entity::addComponent<YourComponent>(entity);`.
 Note that your component must have a default constructor. (planned to change)

 ### Getting components on an entity
-`const auto& comps = Spark::Entity::getEntity(entity);`
+`const auto& entity = Spark::Entity::getEntity(entity);`
-This will return a reference to a map of internal component ids and component pointers.
+This will return a reference to an Entity which contains vector of component pointers.
+Note that this vector may contain nullptr if the entity doesn't have a certain component.
-You should not be storing these pointers though.
+You should not be storing these pointers.

 ### Removing entities
 `Spark::Entity::removeEntity(entity);` will remove the entity and free the components' memory.